guedesemerson/interview/README.md

 - Areas that need to be further considered for the application to be used in a real world setting
 - Other open sources tools/libraries that you are curious about and would like to integrate into the application to enhance its features and reliability

-Some ideas for may include:
+Some ideas may (or may not) include:

 - How the data component would change as amount of data and variety of errors increase?
 - Dev ops and security considerations
 - Merits of different frameworks and design philosophies (serverless vs non serverless, React vs. Vue vs. others, different backend languages, etc.)
-- Any topics that peaks your interest :)
+- Or, any topics that peaks your interest :)